Manfred/Reynard/README.md

 #### Mapping properties

-In case you are forced to access a property through a method, you could chose to map irregular property names to method names globally for all models:
+In case you are forced to access a property through a method, you could choose to map irregular property names to method names globally for all models:

 ```ruby
 reynard.snake_cases({ "1st-class" => "first_class" })